bharatdwarkani/awesome-dotnet-core-static-analyzers/README.md

 **Pull requests are welcome for including new items in this list.**

-## Sample project present in this repository
+## Usage guide for sample project present in this repository

 In sample project some of the mentioned Analyzers are included using Nugget Package.